datapastry/datapastry.github.io/_posts/2019-11-04-why-i-dont-use-jupyter-notebooks-and-you-shouldnt-either.md

 In order to get that instant feedback, I find myself writing code in the global namespace, instead of writing functions.
-This is generally [considered bad practice](https://stackoverflow.com/a/19158418) in python development.
+This is generally [considered bad practice](https://stackoverflow.com/a/19158418) in Python development.
 The reason for that is that it's very hard to reason about the effect of running a sequence of cells.
 They're all modifying the global namespace, which means your notebook is effectively a horribly large [state